 If you don’t want to spend upwards of €80 for a thirty minute Gondola ride, buy a seventy-five minute Venice water-bus ticket for just €7.50 and take the 1 or 2 lines for a roundtrip boat ride that takes you along the Grand Canal and some of Venice’s top attractions.
 You also get to give your legs some rest after all that walking!

 If you want to try authentic Italian food while not overspending, visit Dal Moro’s Fresh Pasta to Go for a heaping serving of made-to-order homemade pasta, sauce, and toppings with prices that range between €5 to €7.

-If you want your caffeine fix for a cheap price, visit Torrefazione Cannaregio where you’ll find freshly roasted beans, several types of coffee, espresso, and snacks.
-Biscotti is just €0.50, and the espresso starts at €1.40 if you sit at a table, and just €1 if you drink it in their standing area near the counter.
+If you want your caffeine fix for a low price, visit Torrefazione Cannaregio, where you’ll find freshly roasted beans, several types of coffee, espresso, and snacks.
+Biscotti is just €0.50, and the espresso starts at €1.40 if you sit at a table and just €1 if you drink it in the standing area near the counter.